Gender bias in medical diagnosis

 Not being listened to is a common experience of women in healthcare.

 Gender-biased diagnosing is the idea that medical and psychological diagnosis are influenced by the patient's gender.
-Several studies have found evidence of differential diagnosis for patients with similar ailments but of different sexes.
+Several studies have found evidence of differences in diagnosis for individuals with similar ailments but of different sexes.
 Female patients face discrimination through the denial of treatment or miss-classification of diagnosis as a result of not being taken seriously due to stereotypes and gender bias.
 For women of color, gender bias intersects with racial bias, potentially leading to greater disparities in medical treatment.
-According to traditional medical studies, most of these medical studies were done on men thus overlooking many issues that were related to women's health.
+Many historical medical studies were done on men thus overlooking many issues that were related to women's health.
 This topic alone sparked controversy and questions about the medical standard of our time.
 Popular media has illuminated the issue of gender bias in recent years.
-Research that was done on diseases that affected women more were less funded than those diseases that affected men and women equally.
+Research on diseases affecting women more was less funded than those affecting men and women equally.